-Staying relevant in today’s crowded marketplace is no easy task, but real-time air quality data can help your brand stand out by meeting the growing consumer demand for personalization.
+Staying relevant in today’s crowded marketplace is no easy task, but real-time air quality data can help your brand stand out by meeting the growing consumer demand for health device personalization.

 Consumers have grown accustomed to fast, connected devices that respond in real-time with a simple shake of the wrist, fingerprint, or voice command, and they believe these capabilities should be the norm.
 In fact, 75% of Millennials and Gen Zers expect instant, on-demand engagement from their devices and applications, with Gen Xers (66%) and Baby Boomers (53%) not far behind.

-How Real Time Environmental Data can Help Meet the Growing Demand for Personalization
+How Real Time Environmental Data can Help Meet the Growing Demand for Device Personalization

 For home builders, HVAC installers, smart home device companies, and healthcare and fitness product developers, leveraging air quality and pollen data can provide a competitive edge in today’s personalized and increasingly competitive marketplace.